Adoption readiness

 Week 4+

 Extend to 2–4 hours only when the dog is calm during shorter absences.
 The first full workday should not be a surprise.
+If you need to return to work before the dog is ready, a midday dog walker significantly reduces the pressure.

 Alert barking in apartment buildings

 Apartments are full of triggers for Jindo alert barking: footsteps in the hallway, elevator sounds, neighbors moving furniture, deliveries.
 Jindos notice all of these.
+This is not misbehavior — it's what they were bred to do.
+But in an apartment building, it requires active management.

 • White noise machine near the front door to muffle hallway sounds